-Here’s a selection of easy vegan recipes for every meal of the day to make in your college dorm kitchen, needing only inexpensive ingredients and basic kitchen supplies.
+Here’s a selection of easy vegan recipes to make in your college dorm kitchen, with options for every meal of the day.
+These tasty dishes use only inexpensive ingredients and need the most basic of kitchen supplies.

 Being vegan in college can be a challenge.
 At some colleges, dining-hall food designates nothing more than a little corner for vegan options.

 Back at the dorm, communal kitchens can seem barren and sad, with minimum supplies.
 Even in this day and age, with so much interest in plant-based diets, the college lifestyle doesn’t always cater to vegans.

 However, fear not!
 With a little inspiration, basic equipment, and common ingredients, it’s not only possible to be vegan in school, but enjoyable!
 For every meal of the day, here are some simple, versatile, and tasty recipes you can make right on your communal stovetop or in the microwave.